Can you mix chicken and beef broth? Here’s everything you need to know, plus easy and delicious recipes you’ll love!

 And, don’t let your broth sit at room temperature for longer than 2 hours to avoid harmful bacteria growth.

-How To Tell if Broth is Bad
+How To Tell When It’s Gone Bad

 Whether you mix your chicken and beef broth, or not, you should always inspect your leftover broth before using it in another recipe to make sure it’s still good.